DormanLab/AmpliCI/README.md

 # Output Files <a name = "output" />

 When run to estimate the error profile, AmpliCI will output an error profile `<output_error_profile_file>` in text format.
 This is simply a list of comma-separated probabilities (times 1000) of the probability haplotype nucleotide `n` is misread as read nucleotide `m` with quality score `q`.
 They are ordered as `(n,m,q)`, with the last index varying the fastest.
+Both haplotype nucleotide `n` and read nucleotide `m` are in the order (A,C,T,G) , and `q` has the range from 0 to 40 (41 in total).
+For example, the first 41 entries are estimated transition probabilities for A->A when observed quality score q is in [0:40]; Then the 42nd - 82nd entries are estimated transition probabilities for A->C; the 165th - 205th entries are estimated transition probabilities for C->A....
+In our recommended workflow, we suggest the error profile is only used for the dataset from which we estimated.
+If you try to apply those estimates to other datasets, you need to consider the following:

+- AmpliCI encodes nucleotides in the order of (A(0),C(1),T(2),G(3)), which is different from the commonly used order (A, C, G, T).

+- Not all quality scores will be observed, especially for quality scores < 3.
+To avoid extrapolation, those quality scores will not be estimated by LOESS regression if they are out of the range of quality scores observed in the dataset.
+Instead, we just assume the error rates are same as those dictated by [Phred quality scores](https://www.illumina.com/documents/products/technotes/technote_Q-Scores.pdf) and the transition probabilities to other nucleotides are equal.

 When run to estimate haplotypes and their abundances with argument `-o <output_base_filename>`, there will be two output files: